greenriver/hmis-warehouse/drivers/superset/README.md

-## Superset README
+## Superset

-This README file should be used to explain the functionality of the driver.
+A very simple wrapper for a report that can be assigned to users so they can launch Superset from within the warehouse.